consists of a global cluster and one or more workload clusters. The global cluster must be upgraded before any workload clusters.

 If you have already pre-pushed the Operator and Cluster Plugin images to the global cluster's registry, you can then follow Create only CRs from all packages in a directory.
 After running this command, wait about 10–15 minutes until upgrade notifications appear for functional components.
 You will then be able to upgrade the Operator and Cluster Plugin together as part of the subsequent upgrade steps.

-For details, see Upgrade Data Services.
+For more information, see Upgrade Data Services.

-cluster to open its detail view.Review the available component updates in the dialog, and confirm to proceed.
+global cluster to open its detail view.Review the available component updates in the dialog, and confirm to proceed.

 Upgrading the Kubernetes version is optional.
 However, since service disruptions may occur regardless, we recommend including the Kubernetes upgrade to avoid multiple maintenance windows.